RudolfHattenkofer/brain/Duck.md

-- Prick with needles for cris
+- Prick with needles for crispy skin
+-